Jwij90/Jwij90/README.md

  <h2>Hello 👋</h2>

- I'm Jeewanthi Wijesinghe, a girl with a curious mind and fascinated heart for Data Science world.
+ I'm Jeewanthi Wijesinghe, a girl with a curious mind and fascinated heart for Computer Science world.

 <h3>My Projects</h3>
 <hr><ul>